Easy Yalda Crafts

 Ripped art crafts are classics and kids love a good excuse to rip away!
 What makes this Yalda craft great for all ages is that even the youngest ones can complete it as there is no need for scissors.
 Simply rip and paste!
 (A glue stick is a good choice for this one.)

 What better way to show up on Shab-e Yalda than wearing a watermelon crown?
 The template for this watermelon crown is easy to color, cut and assemble into a crown of any size.
-Find the template in our Yalda digital download and celebrate like royalty!
+Find the template in our Yalda digital download or a grander version in the Yalda Activity Box and celebrate like royalty!

 This is an easy Yalda craft to make and adds some anticipation to the holiday if you correspond the number of paper chains to the days until Shab-e Yalda.
 Each day tear off a link until the night of celebration has arrived.
 For extra fun, add an activity written inside every paper link to complete each day e.g., eat a pomegranate, send Yalda cards, read a book about Yalda, etc.

 Feeling crafty?
 Your child most certainly is!
 Want to make it easy?
-The Yalda Activity Box Set includes printed craft templates, art supplies and more wrapped in a themed box sent right to your house.
+The Yalda Activity Box includes printed craft templates, art supplies and more wrapped in a themed box sent right to your house.

 Little Persian has a mission to provide high quality Persian learning materials.
 Little Persian is more than just learning materials.
 It is a movement to connect children and their families to Persian heritage and to one another.